domRiddle/ASF/Low-memory-setup.md

 > Specifies the GC latency level that you want to optimize for.

-This works exceptionally well by limiting sizes of GC generations and in result make GC purging them more frequently and more aggressively.
+This works exceptionally well by limiting sizes of GC generations and in result make GC purge them more frequently and more aggressively.
 Default (balanced) latency level is `1`, we'll want to use `0`, which will tune for memory usage.

 ### `gcTrimCommitOnLowMemory`